darthdaver/kinastic-kinema/README.md

         npm run android

-## Reat Native development environment setup
+## React Native development environment setup

 To setup the development environment and run a react native application on your machine, follow the [official guide](https://reactnative.dev/docs/environment-setup).